HCL-TECH-SOFTWARE/leap-doc/9.3.5/ref_data_rest_api_update.md

      cb67-4008-8219-f49a1b369f7d?freedomIdentifyKey=x" --header "Cookie: freedomIdentifyKey=x"
 ```

-Content-Type
+**Content-Type**

-:   Indicates the type of document submitted.
+Indicates the type of document submitted.

-    -   ATOM Feed: application/atom+xml
+    -   ATOM Feed: **application/atom+xml**
-    -   JSON: application/json.
+    -   JSON: **application/json.**

-Accept
+**Accept**

-:   Indicates the type of accepted response.
+Indicates the type of accepted response.

-    -   ATOM Feed: application/atom+xml
+    -   ATOM Feed: **application/atom+xml**
-    -   JSON: application/json.
+    -   JSON: **application/json.**

---data-binary
+**--data-binary**

-:   Provides the actual data that is PUT to the URL.
+Provides the actual data that is PUT to the URL.
 In this case, it is pointing to a file, put.xml, on the local system that contains the data to send.

---request PUT
+**--request PUT**

-:   Specifies the correct HTTP method verb for the action.
+Specifies the correct HTTP method verb for the action.

---header "Cookie: freedomIdentifyKey=x
+**--header "Cookie: freedomIdentifyKey=x**

-:   Includes a required cookie as part of the request where x is a randomly generated, difficult to guess single-use numerical value.
-The value of the key must match the value of the freedomIdentifyKey URL parameter.
+Includes a required cookie as part of the request where x is a randomly generated, difficult to guess single-use numerical value.
+The value of the key must match the value of the **freedomIdentifyKey** URL parameter.
 Requiring a cookie value that matches the URL parameter helps avoid possible browser vulnerabilities.

 ## ATOM Feed {#section_afj_djl_nzb .section}